6 Gorgeous All-Inclusive Resorts in the Maldives

 Centara Grand Island Resort & Spa

 Step inside one of Centara’s airy, all-white suites or stilted overwater villas and you’ll forget all about that seaplane-plus-speedboat connection.
 A welcome glass of champagne signals you’ve arrived, not that you’ll have any problem settling right in.
-While the daily massages included in your rate are sure to work their way into your routine, you’ll want to save enough time (and energy) for the inclusive plan's dives, gourmet meals, quality drinks (including a constantly replenished mini-bar), and built-in excursion.
-Whether you opt to snorkel the nearby coral reef or take a leisurely sunset cruise past the island is entirely your choice.
+While the daily massages included in your rate are sure to work their way into your routine, you’ll want to save enough time (and energy) for the inclusive plan’s dives, gourmet meals, quality drinks (including a constantly replenished mini-bar), and built-in excursion.
+Whether you opt to snorkel the nearby coral reef or take a leisurely sunset cruise past the island is entirely your choice—just another reason why, in this list of the best all-inclusive resorts in the Maldives, Centara makes the cut.

 LUX* South Ari Atoll